NYT Spelling Bee Pangram Calendar – Daily Archive & Monthly View

 Frequently Asked Questions

 Yes.
-It updates automatically as soon as you start solving the daily puzzle, so your progress appears right away.
+It updates automatically as soon as you start solving the daily puzzle.

-2. Is the calendar available on both the app and the website?
+2. Is the calendar available on both the app and website?+

-5. Can I improve my vocabulary using the calendar?
+5. Can I improve vocabulary using the calendar?+